This article covers these topics:

 Pipeliner will then begin to import your records.
 As part of the import process, it will check the data that already exists in Pipeliner.

-If any of the Contacts that you’re importing has the same Name or Primary E-mail as a record that already exists, you’ll be able to choose what to do ⤵
+If any of the Contacts that you’re importing has the same Name or Primary E-mail as a record that already exists or the same value in your chosen Deduplication field, you’ll be able to choose what to do ⤵

 Skip duplicates — duplicate records will not be imported and will remain in the import preview once the non-duplicates have been imported.